zoeskan/MCB185/unit0-setup.md

 You should now see your homework directory when you `ls`.
 Also clone the MCB185 repo so that you have all of the course content on your computer.
 You might be asking yourself why MCB185 is capitalized.
 That's because you're not supposed to modify it.
 Think of the contents there as read-only.
+Note that the URL below has my name in it intentionally.
+Don't substitute your name.

 ```
 git clone https://github.com/iankorf/MCB185